sammilucia/cyberpunk-ultra-plus/README.md

 - [x] Fix bright vegetation
 - [x] Slightly reduce PTNext build/shading candidates for High/Insane
 - [x] Make NSGDD into a toggle so vram config can still be used
-- [ ] Stop separate denoiser enabling with NRD (finish PTNext enablement code/testing) or just save separate denoiser settings
+- [x] Stop separate denoiser enabling with NRD (finish PTNext enablement code/testing) or just save separate denoiser settings
 - [ ] Fix sparkling skin with PTNext NRD
-- [ ] Document v4!
+- [x] Document v4!
-- [ ] Move saved RIS into internal settings so it overrides the engine with DoLazy()
+- [x] Move saved RIS into internal settings so it overrides the engine with DoLazy()
-- [ ] Fix window scaling for different resolutions
+- [x] Fix window scaling for different resolutions
-- [ ] Auto-fix stuck weather?
+- [x] Auto-fix stuck weather?
+- [x] Auto-scale visual quality based on user-configurable Target FPS
+- [x] Adjust sun shadow sharpness based on time of day (IRL dawn and dusk have more diffuse shadows)
 - [ ] ~~Auto-detect NSGDD and Vegetation LOD~~ can't be done without using redscript

 ## Done